-Satisfactory completion of eleven courses for the core course requirement is required for this degree, including six departmental core courses (CBE 501/MAE 552, CBE 502, 503, 504, 505, and 507) and a research ethics course (EGR 501).
+Satisfactory completion of eleven courses for the core course requirement is required for this degree, including six departmental core courses (CBE 501/MAE 552, CBE 502/MAE 501, 503, 504, 505, and 507) and a research ethics course (EGR 501).
 Among the remaining four courses, at least three are required to be technical graduate-level courses.
 Exemptions from certain core courses may be granted for students who have completed a similar course at another institution; exemptions should be sought in writing from the director of graduate studies.

 The general examination has two components.
 The first component is mastery of graduate-level chemical engineering material, which will be considered to have been demonstrated by a passing grade in the departmental core courses.
 The second component is the first proposition defense, which is a written document outlining plans for dissertation research, including progress already made.
 This document is submitted in the fall of the second year of residence and is defended orally before a committee of faculty members.
 Satisfactory completion of the core course requirements and the first proposition defense is required to achieve post-generals degree candidacy.
 Both must be passed no later than May of the second year of residence.
 Deficiencies noted at either the end of the first year of study or at the first proposition defense may result in a student being required to retake one of the core courses (not for credit), possibly after auditing a relevant undergraduate course.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully: (a) passed the written general examination, (b) presented a research seminar approved by the student’s general examination committee, and (c) passed the oral general examination.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully: (a) passed the first proposition and successfully defended it orally before a committee of faculty members..
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.